vini-reis/finite-state-machine/README.md

-# Type safe configurable Finite State Machine
+# Async type-safe Finite State Machine

 This purpose of project is build a structure to be used as base to build Finite State Machines that its configuration is made using type safe methods to ensure that no step